 Go on a boat tour

-The Gulf of Orosei can best be enjoyed with a boat tour, the best way to visit all the lovely beaches and hidden gems in a day, and significantly more relaxing than hiking.
+You can enjoy the Gulf of Orosei on a boat tour which allows you to visit all the lovely beaches and hidden gems in a day.
+It’s significantly more relaxing than hiking.
 There are various options suitable for everyone, from cheap-ish mini cruises to a private tour with an expert skipper.

 Visit the Sea Oxen Caves